electron/governance/wg-infra/policy/joining-governance.md

 # Joining Electron Governance

 This documents the process for becoming a member of Electron Governance.
-Being a member of Electron Governance means you are actively a member of at least one Working Group.
+Membership in Electron Governance requires at least one active membership in a Working Group.

 ## Requirements